Starship Mk.1 [SpaceX]

 Starship SN8 [SpaceX]

-Starship (formerly known as BFR (Big Falcon Rocket and BFS (Big Falcon Spaceship) is a planned very large completely reusable crewed launch system by SpaceX that is intended by the company to replace all SpaceX's existing launch vehicles and spacecraft by the early 2020s.
+Starship (formerly known as BFR (Big Falcon Rocket and BFS (Big Falcon Spaceship) is a planned very large completely reusable crewed launch system by SpaceX that is intended by the company to replace all SpaceX's existing launch vehicles and spacecraft by the mid 2020s.

 The rockets are completely reusable on both stages.
 The expected landing reliability is to be on a par with major airliners.
 The vehicle has a principal diameter of 9 meters and is built from stainless steel.
 It is powered by SpaceX own Raptor engines running on liquid methane and oxygen.
 The Super Heavy Starship will be 118 m high and will weigh 4400 t at launch.